 - Selection will be based on a composite admission score consisting of points from the panel interview, GPA, related work experience, courses taken toward program, and Tennessee residency.

-The courses in this certificate apply toward Nashville State’s A.A.S. degree in General Technology.
+Most of the courses in this certificate apply toward Nashville State’s A.A.S. degree in General Technology.

 This certificate is designed so that a student can apply most of the required courses toward a Nashville State A.A.S. degree.
 A student who plans to apply the certificate toward an A.A.S. degree should consult his/her advisor about articulation options.